Test-Flaky/TSE22/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Research Questions

-To answer survey questions, you need to refer to the "RQ1 and RQ2" sheet for more details.
+To answer survey questions, you need to refer to the sheet for more details.
 Where it will be possible to view the RQ's and their tables with the respective results.

 -------------------------------------------------------------------------------------------------------------------------------------------------------